 Alternatively referred to as a floppy or floppy disk, a floppy diskette was originally created in 1967 by IBM to help have an alternative to buying hard drives that were extremely expensive at the time and were not thought of as something to be used with a standard computer.
 Below is a brief history of each of three major floppy diskettes.
-Today, these disks have been replaced by writable discs and USB thumb drives.

 The first disk was introduced in 1971.
 The disk was 8" in diameter with a magnetic coating, enclosed in a cardboard case with the capacity of one megabyte.
 Conversely to hard drives, the heads touched the disk, like in a cassette or video player that wears the media down over time.